A High-Gain Observer Approach to Robust Trajectory Estimation and Tracking for a Multi-rotor UAV: Control and Observer Design

 Note that the rotational controller \eqref{eq:rotationalControlSF} requires the estimate $\dot{\bar{\bs{\vartheta}}}_r$, however, only $\bs{\vartheta}_r$ is given by the translational controller \eqref{eq:translationalControlSF}.
 The derivative of the reference trajectory $\dot{\bs{\vartheta}}_r$ can be computed analytically from the translational controller as

-where $\dot{\bs{f}}_t = \left[\dot{f}_x \ \dot{f}_y \ \dot{f}_z\right]^\top$ and
+where $\dot{\bs{u}}_t = \left[\dot{u}_x \ \dot{u}_y \ \dot{u}_z\right]^\top$ and

-The estimate $\dot{\bar{\bs{\vartheta}}}_r$ is obtained by setting $\dot{\bs{\sigma}}_\rho = 0$ in the expression for $\dot{\bs{\vartheta}}_r$.
-While the substitution \eqref{eq:f_tDot} requires the third order derivative of the translational reference, it is shown in the EHGO design that the translational reference must be sixth order differentiable to be sufficiently smooth for estimation.
+The approximation $\dot{\bar{\bs{\vartheta}}}_r$ is obtained by setting $\dot{\bs{\sigma}}_\rho = 0$ in the expression for $\dot{\bs{\vartheta}}_r$.
+While the derivative of the translational disturbance is most certainly not zero, we try to capture the behavior of $\dot{\bs{\vartheta}}_r$ as closely as we can.
+We have no information on how $\dot{\bs{\sigma}}_\rho$ behaves, so we choose to set it to zero in the approximation.
+The implication is an increase in the magnitude of the rotational disturbance term $\bs{\varsigma}_\xi$, see Remark \ref{rem:referenceApproximation}.
+Recall that our definition of state feedback assumes $\bs{\sigma}_\rho$ is known, and later in the high-gain observer we will estimate $\bs{\sigma}_\rho$ and we will analyze the effect of uncertainty in the estimate on feedback performance.
+While the substitution \eqref{eq:u_tDot} requires the third-order derivative of the translational reference, it is shown in the EHGO design that the translational reference must be sixth-order differentiable to be sufficiently smooth for estimation.